 SAN FRANCISCO EVICTION MORATORIUM FAQs:

-In June, the Board of Supervisors passed an ordinance that permanently bans evictions for rent debt accrued during the moratorium, even if a tenant cannot pay at the end of the automatic extension period outlined in the Mayor’s order.
-This does not eliminate the obligation to pay back rent but treats unpaid rent from April-July like other consumer debt.
+In June, the Board of Supervisors passed an ordinance that permanently bans evictions for rent debt accrued during the Governor’s Executive Order on evictions (currently in effect through 9.30.2020, unless extended), even if a tenant cannot pay at the end of the automatic extension period outlined in the Mayor’s order.
+This does not eliminate the obligation to pay back rent but treats unpaid rent like other consumer debt.

 TIMELINE OF PROTECTIONS: The moratorium is a patchwork of different protections, all expiring at different times.
 You can see a visual timeline here, or some key dates are below:

-March 16-July 29: Rent owed during this period cannot lead to eviction.
+March 16-September 30: Rent owed during this period cannot lead to eviction.
 This is the period covered by local COVID-19 Tenant Protections, based on the span of the Governor’s Executive Orders (N-28-20 and N-66-20), which could be extended.
-For most tenants, this means April-July rent is covered and no late fees or interest can be charged during this time.
+For most tenants, this means April-September rent is covered and no late fees or interest can be charged during this time.

-July 31: Mayor’s order expires. ending automatic extension for missed rent payments and starting the clock on 1) the expiration of the eviction protections (60 days after expiration), and 2) the final due day for rent missed during the time the order was in place (6 months after expiration of the order).
-At this point, tenants may start getting notices for no-fault evictions (like Owner Move-ins) where the effective move-out date is after 9/30/2020.
+August 31: Mayor’s order expires, ending the automatic extension for missed rent payments and starting the clock on 1) the expiration of the eviction protections (60 days after expiration), and 2) the final due day for rent missed during the time the order was in place (6 months after expiration of the order).
+At this point, tenants may start getting notices for no-fault evictions (like Owner Move-ins) where the effective move-out date is after 10/30/2020.

 Q: WHO IS PROTECTED BY THE EVICTION MORATORIUM?